A lower bound for the $n$-queens problem: Introduction

 As a consequence of Theorem \ref{thm:main} and the trivial bound $\mQ(n) \leq n!$, we conclude that

 This proves, in a strong form, a conjecture of Rivin, Vardi, and Zimmerman \cite[Conjecture 1]{rivin1994n} who conjectured that the limit above is positive.

+It is interesting to note that the previous lower bounds on $\mQ(n)$ are actually due to algebraic constructions of solutions to the toroidal $n$-queens puzzle.
+In contrast, our construction relies purely on probabilistic and combinatorial methods: random greedy algorithms and absorption.
+The former has proved to be a powerful tool when constructing constrained combinatorial objects such as regular graphs \cite{rucinski1992random}, triangle Ramsey graphs \cite{bohman2009triangle}, and high-girth approximate Steiner triple systems \cite{glock2020conjecture,bohman2019large}.
+Combined with absorbers, they also played important roles in the recent constructions of combinatorial designs \cite{keevash2014existence,glock2016existence}.
+In the latter example, a random greedy algorithm was the key to obtaining lower bounds on the count of the associated objects \cite{keevash2018counting}.

 We prove Theorem \ref{thm:main} by describing a probabilistic algorithm to construct solutions to the $n$-queens puzzle.
 We formally describe the algorithm in Section \ref{sec:full algorithm}, and we give a brief overview here.
 The algorithm has two phases.
-The first is a random greedy algorithm that constructs an approximate \termdefine{toroidal $n$-queens configuration}, where the diagonals wrap around the board from left to right and from top to bottom.
-We call such diagonals \termdefine{toroidal diagonals}.
-Beginning with an empty board, we repeatedly place queens uniformly at random subject to the constraint that they may share a row, column, or toroidal diagonal.
+The first is a random greedy algorithm that constructs an approximate toroidal $n$-queens configuration.
+Beginning with an empty board, we repeatedly place queens uniformly at random subject to the constraint that they may not share a row, column, or toroidal diagonal.
 We show that with high probability this algorithm succeeds in placing ${(1-o(1))n}$ queens on the board.
 This phase of the algorithm, which is analyzed in Section \ref{sec:rga}, also gives the enumeration used to prove Theorem \ref{thm:main}.
-In the second phase of the algorithm we use \textit{absorbers} to perform a small number of modifications and obtain a complete solution.
+In the second phase of the algorithm we use absorbers to perform a small number of modifications and obtain a complete solution.
 The absorbing phase is analyzed in Section \ref{sec:absorbers}.

-Random greedy algorithms have proved to be a powerful tool when constructing constrained combinatorial objects.
-To name just a few examples, they have been used to construct regular graphs \cite{rucinski1992random}, triangle Ramsey graphs \cite{bohman2009triangle}, and high-girth approximate Steiner triple systems \cite{glock2020conjecture,bohman2019large}.
-Combined with absorbers, they also played important roles in the recent constructions of combinatorial designs \cite{keevash2014existence,glock2016existence}.
-In the latter example, a random greedy algorithm was the key to obtaining lower bounds on the count of the associated objects \cite{keevash2018counting}.